Enabling Relational Database Analytical Processing in Bulk-Bitwise Processing-In-Memory: Supporting Pre-Joined Relations

 Pre-joined relations can appear as a result of denormalization~\cite{Shin2006} or materialized views~\cite{Chirkova2012}, both of which are known methods to accelerate query execution by compromising on other aspects.
 These aspects are: (1) Limited flexibility -- pre-joining relations is only sometimes helpful since there are many possible JOIN operations, and the selected pre-joined relation may not be the one required by a query.
 (2) Additional storage -- the JOIN output can be larger than the sum of the input relations.
 (3) Complicated maintenance -- as JOIN operations often duplicate a single datum to multiple locations, operations such as UPDATE become more complicated.

 Regarding the limited flexibility aspect, we note that for the \textit{star schema}, an OLAP database structure common in business support processes~\cite{SSB,Kimball2013}, there are only a few frequently used JOIN options.
 A star schema contains a single large central relation and multiple smaller relations, called \textit{fact} and \textit{dimension} relations, respectively.
 Fig.~\ref{fig:star_schema} shows an example of a star schema.
 A record in the fact relation represents a single event with its quantitative details (\textit{e.g.}, a purchase with its price).
 Some of the fact relation attributes are keys of the dimension relations (\textit{i.e.}, foreign keys), connecting events to their additional information (\textit{e.g.}, customer information).
 Queries often require a JOIN operation between a dimension relation and the fact relation using an equality condition on the dimension keys~\cite{Kimball2013}, \textit{i.e.}, an equi-JOIN on the dimension keys.
 Hence, most queries in a star schema for OLAP will benefit from keeping a pre-joined relation.
 The dimension relations will be pre-joined to the fact relation by equi-JOIN on dimension keys, and the flexibility will not be impeded.
-For example, this kind of JOIN satisfies all queries of the SSB benchmark~\cite{SSB}.
+For example, this kind of JOIN satisfies all queries of the Star Schema Benchmark (SSB)~\cite{SSB}.

 Regarding the additional storage aspect, since the JOIN operation is on the dimensions' keys, and keys are unique, the JOIN connects a fact relation record with a single dimension relation record.
-Hence, the JOIN operation does not duplicate records from the fact relation.
-However, dimension information might be duplicated (\textit{e.g.}, a customer's information is attached to all of his purchases), increasing the record size.
-For bulk-bitwise PIM, relations to be processed by PIM are stored in dedicated pages, usually under utilizing the crossbar row for each record~\cite{PIMDB}.
+Hence, the fact relation's records are not duplicated, and the JOIN's output relation has the same number of records as the fact relation.
+However, dimension information is added to each record from the fact relation (\textit{e.g.}, a customer's information is attached to all of his purchases), increasing the record size.
+For bulk-bitwise PIM, relations are stored in dedicated pages, usually underutilizing the crossbar row for each record~\cite{PIMDB}.
 This unused row memory can be exploited if more information for each relation record is stored there.
-Hence, if bulk-bitwise PIM is used for the fact table, storing the pre-joined relation of the fact and dimension relations can use the unused memory, as it has the same number of records as the fact relation.
+Hence, if bulk-bitwise PIM is used for the fact relation, storing the pre-joined relation of the fact and dimension relations can use the unused memory, as it has the same number of records as the fact relation.
 This results in no additional memory requirements.